 Operating current - NICE draws about 500 mA from the Z80 socket.
-My unit draws much less.
-The PALs and MCU used in the NICE draw much more current than the CPLD and PIC chip.
+Our unit draws about 70 mA with a CMOS Z80 installed, and about 130-200 mA with an NMOS Z80 installed.
+The PALs and MCU used in the NICE draw much more current than the CPLD and our PIC chip.

-NICE supports assembly of instructions into RAM.
+NICE supports assembly of Z80 instructions into RAM.
 (I don't) This is a nice feature, (no pun intended) but a lot of work, which I couldn't justify.
 It didn't seem useful enough to warrant the effort.